benyoo5222/amazon-connect-starter-kit/README.md

   - Encrypted by KMS Key created by this template
 - Connect Q Assistant
   - Encrypted by KMS Key created by this template
+- Cognito User Pool
+  - Purely Skeleton - Please change for your own use case
+- Cognito User Pool Client
+  - Purely Skeleton - Please change for your own use case

 ## Resources/Configurations not created using Cloudformation